 Veggie Tortilla Soup

-Veggie Tortilla Soup: A Hearty Bowl of Plant-Based Comfort
+Veggie Tortilla Soup: A Flavor-Forward, Plant-Based Take on a Classic

 Why You’ll Love This Recipe

-Cozy and Comforting: Perfect for chilly days when you need a warm, flavorful bowl of goodness.
+Cozy and Comforting.
+Perfect for chilly days when you’re craving something hearty and full of flavor.

-Packed with Protein: Loaded with two types of beans for a hearty, satisfying meal.
+Packed with Protein.
+Made with two types of beans for a filling, satisfying meal.

 Ingredient Highlight: Beans